Thursday, September 9th, 2010

 Parents: not known.

-* from "The (Rev. William) Douglas Register," minister to the St. James Northam Parish in Goochland County, Virginia from 12 October 1750 to 5 September 1777, edited by W. Mac Jones, 1928 with reprints undated.
+* From "The (Rev. William) Douglas Register," minister to the St. James Northam Parish in Goochland County, Virginia from 12 October 1750 to 5 September 1777, edited by W. Mac Jones, 1928 with reprints undated.

 Goochland County, Virginia